SouperMan3/Pico-PIO-1602A-Display/README.md

 by the developer's application code.
 No knowledge of PIO programming is required.

 An example program is provided to demonstrate the creation and use of the display object and to demonstrate how to call object methods.
-A full set of 1602 capabilities is implemented except for
+A full set of 1602 capabilities is implemented except for read methods.
-the read methods.
 As a result, the library provides generous timings for the display device to process the instructions.
 I intend to implement read capabilities in future versions to allow the busy flag to reduce reliance on these timing instructions.